Strong and stable: Use by Theresa May and others

 "Strong and stable" was described as a cliché and led to criticism that May was an ineffective political campaigner who could only talk in slogans.
 In an interview with the BBC's Andrew Marr, May was stopped after saying "strong and stable" in the first 30 seconds, and was asked to not use sound bites.
-During a Commons debate, Labour MP Paul Flynn sarcastically asked the Speaker if a microchip had been planted in Conservative MPs' heads to repeat "strong and stable" every 18 seconds.
+During a Commons debate, Labour MP Paul Flynn sarcastically asked the chamber, through Speaker John Bercow, if a microchip had been planted in Conservative MPs' heads to repeat "strong and stable" every 18 seconds.

 Artist Jeremy Deller designed a poster parodying the phrase and mocking the government's Brexit process.
 At a press conference during the election campaign, a reporter suggested that May was "weak and wobbly" rather than "strong and stable".
 This was repeated by other news outlets.
 At another point in the election campaign, a man presented opposition leader Jeremy Corbyn with two bananas, one bearing the word "strong" and the other with the word "stable."
 Corbyn found the incident amusing even though the man had intended to suggest that his politics were bananas.

 After the election, May reportedly wanted to drop her "strong and stable" slogan because she felt it was making her look "stupid", and it was widely considered that the phrase had been overused and was becoming ever less effective.

 Guy Verhofstadt, the European Parliament's coordinator for Brexit-related affairs, parodied the phrase by saying "Any Brexit deal requires a strong and stable understanding of the complex issues involved".